fuguefoundation/ng-colony/README.md

 ## The code

 `app.component.ts` is based on the sample code from [colonyjs get started docs](https://docs.colony.io/colonyjs/docs-get-started/).
 I've incorporated Angular Material for some presentation and interaction, open the console to see more data.
+Colony offers a lot more functionality and capabilities, so start digging into the docs and white paper!

 ## Testing